informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 Both of the mentioned methods are working as a "catch-all" where we're calling the `handleException` function in `ErrorService`.
 This function can handle both expected/known errors (e.g. 403 from a read request), or unexpected/unknown errors (e.g. JavaScript errors because of programmatic mistakes).

-Therefore the general guideline regardless of asynchronous or synchronous nature of the error was:
+Therefore the general guideline regardless of the asynchronous or synchronous nature of the error was:
 - If you want a local treatment of errors, catch the errors locally.
 - Otherwise throw the error (which means the "catch-all" logic would handle it properly).